You've tried “everything”.

 He stayed another two and a half years.
 As a zombie.

 Come home.
 See Pennee and the girls for a few minutes.
 Disappear into the office.
 Tell them he was building something.
 Tell himself the same.
 Every Sunday, map out the perfect week that would be rubble by Monday afternoon.
 Repeat.
 For two years.
-The promise debt didn't pile up in his habits.
-It piled up in his identity.
+The gap between who he was presenting and who he actually was didn't show up in his habits.
+It showed up in his identity.

 He walked away from education with no guarantee it would work.
 Built a coaching practice from scratch.
-Logged 9,000+ hours sitting across from high achievers, leaders, and executives who were doing the exact same thing he'd done — performing for their lives instead of actually living them.
+Logged 9,000+ hours sitting across from high achievers, leaders, and executives doing the exact same thing he'd done — performing for their lives instead of actually living them.

 Stop Lying to Yourself is what he learned.
 From them.
 And from himself first.